jotavare/jotavare.github.io/docs/x86_assembly_nasm/data_and_memory/data_management.md

 _start:
     MOV eax,1
-    MOV ebx,[num] ; if we used num directly, it would be the address and not the value INT 80h
+    MOV ebx,[num] ; if i used num directly, it would be the address and not the value INT 80h
 ```